 Currently, water rates established by the Board of Utility Commissioners include a minimum charge for an initial volume of water usage, and an increasing block rate structure thereafter.
-The first 1,247 gallons of water use in each billing quarter is billed at a specified rate.
-Unit costs (per gallon) are then applied to the next 2,493 gallons followed by increased rates for use exceeding 3,741 gallons and 24,937 gallons.
-In addition to the charges for water usage, there are quarterly meter/service charges and fire protection/hydrant charges based upon the size of the meter utilized by the customer.
+The first 3740 gallons of water use in each month is billed at a specified rate.
+Unit costs (per gallon) then incur increased rates for use exceeding 3,741 gallons, 11,221 gallons, and 74811 gallons respectively.
+In addition to the charges for water usage, there are monthly meter/service charges and fire protection/hydrant charges based upon the size of the meter utilized by the customer.
 There is also a water quality protection charge and a HFD surcharge.
 The PUD reads meters and bills each customer on a monthly basis.
 Bills are due when rendered and collections of the bills are actively pursued.

 The PUD develops a budget including all costs of operating the water system and all anticipated revenues for approval by the Board of Utility Commissioners.
 In the development of anticipated revenue, the water rates are evaluated to determine the capability of the rates to recover sufficient funds to cover all costs.
 Adjustments are made to the rates if necessary to assure that the revenue covers the operating costs.
+The District will conduct a Cost of Service Study in 2022 to re-evaluate water rates and associated charges.